shafer-hess/HuffmanCoding/README.md

 The implementation uses a Node and Minheap implementation to generate the Huffman Codes needed to encode/decode a file.

+Use the makefile to automatically compile all the necessary code, *Make sure all code is in the same directory*

 Running this program in the command line requires 4 arguements:

 # Encoding